pgManage/pgManage/The_Truth_About_Electron_Performance.md

 We've covered memory, install and startup issues.
 Postage doesn't really use Node in Electron so I can't comment on that.
 What's left is performance for practical matters, like displaying query results.
 Let's get right to the stopwatch times.

 Loading time from 'run' to display of data in grid.
 We used this query: "SELECT * FROM wtkv2.rtime;".
 It returns 37k records.
-It's part of our internal punch clock app.
+The data is part of our internal punch clock app and was chosen just because it was there.

 ```
  pgAdmin3:        18sec